-The Washington State Department of Financial Institutions (DFI) received information that an entity using the name Apex Servicing sent a fax to an employer in Washington attempting to garnish wages from an employee’s paycheck for an alleged loan owed to Inbox Loan.
+The Washington State Department of Financial Institutions (DFI) received information that an entity using the name Apex Servicing has sent faxes to employers in Washington attempting to garnish wages from employee paychecks for alleged loans owed to Inbox Loan and First Loan.

 Kashia d/b/a Inbox Loan

 A Washington consumer reported receiving a similar “Wage Assignment Demand Notice” at their work.
 The fax alleged that they had signed a Wage Assignment and authorized Kashia d/b/a First Loan to collect wages from their employer to repay the loan.
 The information received by the consumer indicated that Apex Servicing was collecting on the wage assignment on behalf of Kashia d/b/a First Loan.
 The demand instructed their employer to deduct 15% of their disposable pay and mail a check to the following address:

 PO Box 668